wassupdoc/iospromocodetracker/README.md

    - Choose "Web app" as type
    - Set "Execute as" to "Me"
    - Set "Who has access" to "Anyone"
+   - **Important**: Check "Allow access to anyone, even anonymous"
    - Click Deploy and copy the URL
+3. Test deployment:
+   - Open URL in an incognito window
+   - If you see "unable to open file" error:
+     1. Delete all deployments
+     2. Create new deployment
+     3. Ensure sheet is shared with anyone (view only)
+     4. Try deployment again

+Note: The sheet must be accessible to anyone with the link (View only) for the web app to work properly.

 ## 🌐 Custom Domain (Optional)
 Make the app appear to run on your domain: